muntasirhsn/muntasirhsn.github.io/index.md

-## Selected projects in machine learning, predictive modelling, deep learning, generative AI, NLP and computer vision.
+## Selected demos in machine learning, predictive modelling, deep learning, generative AI, NLP and computer vision.

 ---

 ### MLOps: Train and deploy model at scale with automated pipelines
-In this project, I developed an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.
+Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.

 <img src="images/MLOps6_Muntasir Hossain.jpg?raw=true"/> Figure: ML orchestration reference architecture with AWS